 (Genesis 1:1,26-27; Romans 8; 2 Corinthians 13:14; John 1:1-5; Hebrews 4:14-15; John 16:7-13)

 Salvation is a free gift of God.
 We can never make up for our sin by self-improvement or good works.
-The death of Christ on the cross is the only sufficient payment for our sins.
-This salvation is available for any who put their trust in Christ as Savior, and is received through faith and expressed through confession, repentance and baptism.
-As we confess Christ as our Lord and are buried through baptism into His death, God forgives our sins and raises us to walk a new life empowered by the Holy Spirit and promises that we will live eternally with Him in heaven.
+The death of Jesus on the cross is the only sufficient payment for our sins.
+This salvation is available for any who put their trust in Jesus as Savior, and is received through faith and expressed through confession, repentance and baptism.
+As we confess Jesus as our Lord and are buried through baptism into His death, God forgives our sins and raises us to walk a new life empowered by the Holy Spirit and promises that we will live eternally with Him in heaven.

 (Romans 1:16-17, 3:23-24, 5:1, 6:3-8,23; Ephesians 2:8-9; John 3:16; Titus 3:5; Galatians 3:26-27; Acts 2:37-41; Matthew 28:19-20)